andrejonsson89/Titanic_Analysis/README.md

  ### 2. Handle missing data
  Check for missing values in Age, Fare, or other columns.

-	Close & Load Power Query to a PivotTable.
+ Close & Load Power Query to a PivotTable.<br/>
-	Drag each column to the values field to see a count.
+ Drag each column to the values field to see a count.<br/>
-	Can conditional format to highlight cells with values not equal to 891.
+ Can conditional format to highlight cells with values not equal to 891.<br/>
-	We can see that only the Age column has omitted values.
+ We can see that only the Age column has omitted values.<br/>